What is Reflective Glass?

 1. Residential Buildings

 Reflective glass finds applications in residential architecture, providing homeowners with both privacy and energy efficiency.
+For residential window options, see aluminium sliding window design ideas.

 2. Commercial Spaces